ser8210/ps3soundlib/README.md

 PS3 SOUNDLIB
 ============

-PS3 SOUNDLIB is a set of libraries to play PCM voices, MP3 and OGG files, using one SPU (obsolete).
+PS3 SOUNDLIB is a set of libraries to play PCM voices, MP3 and OGG files, using one SPU.

-NOTE: this repository will be removed on February 1, 2011 because the changes on PSL1GHT and the imposibity of the author to create the new environment.
+NOTE: this repository is update to the last compilers and PSL1GHT libraries..

-It uses PSL1GHT and install the libraries in PSL1GHT/lib, C Header files in PSL1GHT/include and SPU module in PSL1GHT/modules to work
+It uses PSL1GHT and install the libraries in PSL1GHT/target/lib, C Header files in PSL1GHT/target/include and SPU module in PSL1GHT/modules to work

 - Voices can be in 8 and 16 bits (signed) format, Mono or Stereo.